 The Configuration Framework Service (CFS) allows users to define optional sources.
-Sources contain all the information needed to clone information from a repo, and can be used when the repo does not share the default credentials or CA certificate as VCS.
-The username and password for cloning a repo can be specified in source, and CFS will store them in a vault secret, only recording the secret name in the source record.
-It is also possible to provide a CA certificate for CFS to use when cloning in a repo.
+Sources contain all the information needed to clone information from a repository, and can be used when the repository does not share the default credentials or CA certificate as the Version Control Service (VCS).
+The username and password for cloning a repository can be specified in a CFS source, and CFS will store them in a Vault secret, only recording the secret name in the source record.
+It is also possible to provide a CA certificate for CFS to use when cloning the repository.
 Sources can then be referenced in CFS configurations.

 {